dostuffthatmatters/MSEatingOptimization/Optimization/Optimizer/README.md

-## Ideas for Optimizer Moritz_06
+## Ideas for `OptimizerMoritz06`

 The thing is, the quality-measurement that is used most in optimization/approximation problems is the squared error (squared travelled distance) instead of the linear error.

-So I used the squard travelled distance in the Optimizer v6:
+So I used the squared travelled distance in the Optimizer v6.

 Here is the optimized distribution the brute-forcing with **minimized *linear* travel distance**:

 ![](56_comparison/linear_error.png)

 Here is the optimized distribution the brute-forcing with **minimized *squared* travel distance**: